ASE A2 Automatic Transmission Practice Test

 22. A whining noise is heard at the front of an automatic transmission that increases with engine speed.
 This noise is present in all gears, including Park and Neutral.
 The MOST likely cause of this noise is the:

 - C. Output shaft.

 Answer A is wrong.
 The most likely answer is the transmission pump.

 Answer B is correct.
-A worn transmission pump makes a whining noise that increases with engine speed in all gears, including park and neutral.
+A worn transmission oil pump makes a whining noise that increases with engine speed in all gears, including Park and Neutral.